Membership Benefits

 So what do you get by becoming a GLTF member?
 The answer is a whole lot!

-Check out our Events calendar to see all the events we host over the course of a year, the proposed dates, and which are social or competitive.
+Events calendar to see all the events we host over the course of a year, the proposed dates, and which are social or competitive.
 Take a look and start planning today.
+It isn't always up to date (we are a volunteer organization, so cut us some slack, lol).
+Another way to see what is up and coming is heading to the main page of our web site and scrolling down to Upcoming Events.

 4. Non-Competitive Events

-The GLTF also has dozens of non-competitive tennis events per year including World Team Tennis events.
+The GLTF also has dozens of non-competitive tennis events each year.
+These are social tennis events in SF and the East Bay.
 These events provide ways for all levels of players to get together, meet new people, and hit the ball without the pressure of competition.
 Some of these events are also open to non-members.

 6. Non-Tennis Events

 While we do love our tennis, we also have events that don't actually involve playing.
-We organize trips to see local tournaments, such as Mubadala Classic.
-We host a booth at SF's Annual Pride Festival.
-We also have a year-end Awards Banquet.
+We organize trips to see local tournaments, partner with sports medicine, massage and other companies and have periodically have open houses.

 7. Developing Skills